marcel-utz/MagRes-Back-to-work/magres-preparations-B27.md

 - Soumya (furlough)
 - Manvendra Sharma (furlough)
 - Patra (furlough)

-## Issues To Be Clarified
-- How are PPE supplies distributed from chemistry stores?
-- How are sharps containers disposed of in chemistry?

 ## Access
 The preparation tasks will be carried out by key users, which are already